ncfavier/templa/README.md

 ## Installing

 *templa* requires **Bash version 4** or later, as well as **GNU coreutils**.
-These should be present on any GNU/Linux system.
+These should be present on most GNU/Linux systems.

 Clone this repository on your system and copy the `templa` executable to some location in your PATH, e.g. `/usr/local/bin` or `~/.bin`.

 ## Using

-    Usage: templa [-h] templates target
+    Usage: templa [-hq] templates target
-        Render the templates in TEMPLATES to the TARGET directory.
+        Render the templates from TEMPLATES to the TARGET directory.

     Options:
         -h  Show this help message.
+        -q  Quiet mode, don't print anything.

 ## :balance_scale: License